deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-only-access-creation/member-account-access-creation/README.md

 # Member accounts access creation

 This folder contains steps and files to create a read only role in multiple member accounts.
-The role created will be used by Cloud compliance scanner to scan member accounts.
+The role created will be used by Deepfence cloud scanner to scan member accounts.
 The access in each member account is created by a management account which has access to assume admin role in all member accounts to create access resources.

 `Jinja2`, `Doit` is used to automate creation of Terraform files.
 While `Bash script` is used to do end-to-end automation of steps.

 The Terraform files created through this automation for each member account includes-
 1. **Provider block** to assume role in member account.
 2. Creation of a role named- **'deepfence-cloud-scanner-mem-acc-read-only-access'**.
-3. Creation of **trust policy** for the role to be assumed by member account where Cloud compliance scanner will be deployed.
+3. Creation of **trust policy** for the role to be assumed by member account where Deepfence cloud scanner will be deployed.
 4. Attachment of **AWS managed policy**- read only access to role.

 ## Prerequisites